liturner/measures/src/site/markdown/index.md

 Our toolset supports edge cases.
 You can solve problems with limitations of the Java language by providing complex implementations of conversion functions.

+# Supported Units

+Check out the Unit class in our [Javadoc](apidocs/de.turnertech.measures/de/turnertech/measures/Unit.html).
+Every supported unit is listed there as a public static constant.

 # Examples

-Convert from metres to kilometres using the Measures API:
+**Convert from metres to kilometres using the Measures API:**

 ```java
 Measure myMetres = new Measure(Unit.METRE, 1.85);